-Single Limitation

-The Final Regulations continue to provide that a consolidated group has a single, group-level §163(j) limitation.
+Single Limitation.
+The Final Regulations continue to provide that a consolidated group has a single, group-level Code § 163(j) limitation.
 ATI is the group's taxable income.
-Offsetting intercompany items of income and expense, including intercompany interest income and interest expense from intercompany obligations, are disregarded.
-One limited exception is made for repurchase premium paid to acquire a member's debt from a third party.
+Offsetting intercompany items

 Having a single, group-level limitation can work for or against a member.
-A member may have a sufficient limit on a stand-alone basis to deduct its interest, but lose the ability to deduct interest if its allocable share of the consolidated limit is less.
+A member may have a sufficient limit on a standalone basis to deduct its interest, but lose the ability to deduct interest if its allocable share of the consolidated limit is less.
 Conversely, a member unable to deduct interest on a stand-alone basis because of a low limit could benefit by being part of a group with a high limit.

 Despite the single, group-level limitation, it is still necessary to track each member's current-year business expense and disallowed BIE carryforwards for purposes of determining each member's carryforward to the next year.
 That carryforward is a member-level attribute, just like a net operating loss, that follows the member when it leaves the group.
-Indeed, the Final Regulations treat a member's disallowed BIE carryforward as a deferred deduction subject to attribute reduction under the unified loss rules in Reg. §1.1502-36.
+Indeed, the Final Regulations treat a member's disallowed BIE carryforward as a deferred deduction subject to attribute reduction under the unified loss rules in Treas.
+Reg. § 1.1502-36.

-Ordering Rules
+Ordering Rules.
 To apply the group limit, the taxpayer first determines the group's aggregate BIE including disallowed BIE carryforwards).
-If the limit exceeds that aggregate amount, then §163(j) does not limit deductions of either current-year BIE or carryforwards of disallowed BIE.
+If the limit exceeds that aggregate amount, then Code § 163(j) does not limit deductions of either current-year BIE or carryforwards of disallowed BIE.

 On the other hand, if the aggregate BIE (including disallowed BIE carryforwards) exceeds the group's limit, certain ordering rules apply.
 First, each member with current-year BIE deducts such BIE up to the amount of its current-year BII.
-Second, each member deducts its remaining current-year BIE up to its allocable share of the group's §163(j) limit.
-Third, if there is a §163(j) limit remaining, disallowed BIE carryforwards are deducted by members in the order of taxable years in which they arose, beginning with the earliest taxable year.
-Where two or more members have disallowed BIE carryforwards from the same taxable year, each member deducts its disallowed BIE carryforwards up to its allocable share of the remaining limit.
+Second, each member deducts its remaining current-year BIE up to its allocable share of the group's Code § 163(j) limit.
+Third, if there is a Code § 163(j) limit remaining, disallowed BIE carryforwards are deducted by members in the order of taxable years in which they arose, beginning with the earliest taxable year.
+Where two or more members have disallowed BIE carryforwards up to its allocable share of the remaining limit.
 Any current-year BIE or disallowed BIE carryforwards of a member that are not deducted are carried forward to the next taxable year.

-SRLY Restrictions

-The Final Regulations continue to provide that, in the case of consolidated group members, disallowed BIE carryforwards from separate return years are subject to the separate return limitation year (SRLY) limitation.
+SRLY Restrictions.
+The Final Regulations continue to provide that, in the case of consolidated group members, disallowed BIE carryforwards from separate return years are subject to the separate return limitation year ("SRLY") limitation.
 The SRLY limitation generally limits the amount of a member's SRLY deductions or losses that may be included in the consolidated group's return to the net income generated by that member.
-It applies only when the use of the member's SRLY deductions or losses are not otherwise restricted by the "ownership change" rules of §382.
-The SRLY limitation is modified to ensure that the member is not permitted to claim SRLY deductions or losses in excess of the lesser of its own limitation or the group's §163(j) limitation for the year.
+It applies only when the use of the member's SRLY deductions or losses are not otherwise restricted by the "ownership change" rules of Code § 382.
+The SRLY limitation is modified to ensure that the member is not permitted to claim SRLY deductions or losses in excess of the lesser of its own limitation or the group's Code § 163(j) limitation for the year.